qiqih-code/splendor-contest-agent/Splendor/splendor.md

 ### Software, resources, tips (Updated 17/09/2021)

-* Your code (`agents/<your_teamname>/*`) will be copied into a directory called `agents/<your_teamname>/` in the contest package.
+* Your code (`agents/<your_teamname>/*`, which means every files in that directory) will be copied into a directory called `agents/<your_teamname>/` in the contest package.
 This means that if you import from other files outside `myTeam.py` they will not be found unless you tell Python to look in your team dir.
 You can do so by having the following code on top of your `myTeam.py`:
     ```python
     import agents.<your_teamname>.myTeam
     ```